Please Wait

 Compliance Culture & Awareness

-Compliance measures are easy to implement once understood well.
-To create a credible and accountable compliance culture in the system, institutions are in dire need of providing awareness to staff on how crucial these measures are.
-The long-term impacts of non-compliance can be one of the motivations but protecting the global economic platform from these corrupt actors is essential.
+The long-term impacts of non-compliance can be one of the motivations, but protecting the global economic platform from these corrupt actors is essential.

 Know Your Customer & AML Checks

-Following the globally recognized regulatory mandates, businesses are obliged to conduct appropriate verification and screening processes for their new and existing customers.
-To facilitate these verifications, KYC (Know Your Customer) and AML screening are integrated into compliance programs.
+Following the globally recognized regulatory mandates, businesses must conduct appropriate verification and screening processes for their new and existing customers.

 How AML Watcher Can Help You?